api3dao/vitepress-docs/docs/reference/ois/latest/reserved-parameters.md

 (comma or a dot) things get a bit complicated.
 Those symbols have a very specific meaning when parsing the reserved parameters and they need to be escaped if they are to be considered as literals.
-For example, if the API provider response looks like the following
+For example, if the API provider response looks like the following:

 ```
 {